About the author:

 Rohit travels to the most sought after travel locations in India and reviews the numerous sights the country has to offer.
 He shares his experiences and adventures on TransIndiaTravels.com.

 Deep, plunging valleys and looming mountain ranges that are breathtaking and heart-stopping all the same, Himachal Pradesh is a heavenly abode that none can forget once visited.
 Treacherous trekking routes and magical rivers along with quiet monasteries and relaxing resorts, there is so much to explore in Himachal Pradesh that you just can’t get enough of it.
-Whether it’s exploring quaint hill stations of attempting the impossible through paragliding, here’s a handy guide to take you through the roller coaster that is Himachal Pradesh.
+Whether it’s exploring quaint hill stations of attempting the impossible through paragliding, here’s an intrepid travel guide to Himachal Pradesh.

 Places to Visit